sebnitu/vrembem/packages/drawer/README.md

 ### `drawer_switch`

 Drawers slide in from the left by default.
-To switch the position and have a drawer slide in from the right, use the `drawer_switch` modifier.
+To create a right side drawer, use the `drawer_switch` modifier.

 ```html
 <aside id="drawer-right" class="drawer drawer_switch">